ChigozieCO/altschool-2nd-semester-exam-proj/solution.md

 <span id=av>Another thing to note is that for security purposes I won't be hardcoding my root password in the script.
 Since this script will be run with Ansible I will save the password in Ansible vault.
 When we get to the Ansible configuration part of this project you will see how we will walk through the process of adding the password to Ansible vault.</span>

 Ansible provides a built-in solution called Ansible Vault for encrypting sensitive data.
-You can create an encrypted file to store the MySQL root password, and then decrypt it when needed during playbook execution.
+You can create an encrypted file to store the MySQL root password, and then Ansible will decrypt it when needed during playbook execution.

 The way this will work is that ansible will decrypt the password, and pass as an env variable as `MYSQL_ROOT_PASSWORD` which the bash script will then read and use while running the script.